klezVirus/DriverJack/README.md

 ## Introduction

-**DriverJack** is a tool designed to load a malicious driver by abusing lesser-known NTFS techniques.
-These method bypass the registration of a Driver Service on the system by hijacking an existing service.
-The attack abuses an Emulated Filesystem Read-Only bypass to swap the content of a driver file on an ISO before loading it.
+**DriverJack** is a tool designed to load a vulnerable driver by abusing lesser-known NTFS techniques.
+These method bypass the registration of a Driver Service on the system by hijacking an existing service, and also spoof the image path presented in the Driver Load event.
+To further masquerade the presence of a vulnerable driver, the attack also abuses an Emulated Filesystem Read-Only bypass to swap the content of a driver file on a mounted ISO before loading it.

 ## Emulated Filesystem Read-Only Bypass